Plans

 A Test Plan is a container that groups together:

-• Test Cases - Individual tests
+• Test Cases: Individual tests you select explicitly

 Creating a Test Plan